The charts on this page do not display well in the mobile version. Please visit this page on a desktop to view charts.

 As the executive director of a business school, I get to choose the classes I teach, and one of my favorite classes is customer service.
-I’m always looking for examples of good and bad customer service to share with my students.
-I would like to share a recent experience at Best Buy and what I learned about that business.
+I always look for good and bad customer service examples to share with my students.
+I want to share a recent experience at Best Buy and what I learned about that business.

-Over the next few months, I went to Best Buy on several occasions to make various purchases, and every time I would forget to bring the case with me.
-We recently needed a flat screen TV to use in one of our classrooms, so, just like many times before, I headed to Best But to purchase one.
+Over the next few months, I went to Best Buy on several occasions to make various purchases, and I forgot to bring the case with me every time.
+We recently needed a flat-screen TV to use in one of our classrooms, so, just like many times before, I headed to Best Buy to purchase one.
 This time I finally remembered to bring the case with me.
 I went to the customer service desk and asked to exchange the case.
 The clerk told me to go pick out the one I wanted.
-As I was looking at what was available, another clerk can up to me and handed me the case I wanted to exchange and said I could not return the case because it was past the 15 day return period.
+As I looked at what was available, another clerk came up to me, handed me the case I wanted to exchange, and said I could not return it because it was past the 15-day return period.
 I told him I didn’t want to return the case, just exchange it.
-He said it didn’t matter it was past the return period.
-I asked him if it was worth losing a customer for life over this?
+He said it didn’t matter; it was past the return period.
+I asked him if it was worth losing a customer for life over this.
 As he was walking away, he flippantly said, “Yes.”

-I took the phone back to customer service and asked to speak to the manager.
-I told him what had just happened, and asked him if it was really worth it to lose a customer for life just to avoid exchanging the case and, without commenting on the conduct of the second clerk, he said, “I”m sorry, but there is nothing I can do.”
+I returned the phone to customer service and asked to speak to the manager.
+I told him what had just happened and asked him if it was worth it to lose a customer for life to avoid exchanging the case and, without commenting on the conduct of the second clerk, he said, “I” m sorry, but there is nothing I can do.”

-I have been in business for over 40 years and it has been my experienced that frontline people closely reflect the attitudes of their superiors, so I felt fairly confident complaining to senior management would result in the same attitude of indifference.
+I have been in business for over 40 years.
+It has been my experience that frontline people closely reflect their superiors’ attitudes, so I felt fairly confident complaining to senior management would result in the same attitude of indifference.
 I was not disappointed.

-I went to the Better Business Bureau site to file a review (see review filed on 2/12/16).
-I looked over the large number of negative reviews to get an idea of what to expect.
+I went to the Better Business Bureau site to file a review (see the review filed on 2/12/16).
+I looked over many negative reviews to understand what to expect.
 I observed the same indifference as was reflected in the store.
-I filed my complaint, and I received a boiler plate apology for the inconvenience, but they were sticking to their policy.
+I filed my complaint and received a boilerplate apology for the inconvenience, but they were sticking to their policy.

-Ok, so Best Buy has demonstrated at every level it does not care about its customers.
-I then began to wonder if I could find any evidence this policy was damaging their business to show my students the folly in allowing people who have no contact with customers to set customer service policies.
+OK, so Best Buy has demonstrated that it does not care about its customers at every level.
+I then wondered if I could find any evidence this policy was damaging their business to show my students the folly of allowing people who have no contact with customers to set customer service policies.

 What I found surprised even me.
-Usually it is difficult to find definitive evidence of the effects poor customer service, but it this case it was pronounced.
+Usually, it is difficult to find definitive evidence of the effects of poor customer service, but in this case, it was pronounced.

-I researched Best Buy’s major competitors on Yahoo Finance and found them to be: Apple, Inc., Wal-Mart Stores Inc., and Amazon.com, Inc. A quick review told me what I wanted to know…Best Buy’s treatment of its customers was driving its customers to their competitors in significant numbers.
+I researched Best Buy’s major competitors on Yahoo Finance and found them to be: Apple, Inc., Wal-Mart Stores, Inc., and Amazon.com, Inc. A quick review told me what I wanted to know…Best Buy’s treatment of its customers drove its customers to their competitors in significant numbers.

 I created the following chart to show how dramatic Best Buy’s decline is: